The Nazi Olympics

-The German people were to be on their best behavior for the many hundreds of thousands of tourists from around the world who were expected to attend and they even made great play of including a Jewish athlete in their team, the fencing champion Helene Mayer even though she had lived for many years in America and did not personally consider herself to be Jewish at all.
+The German people were to be on their best behaviour for the many hundreds of thousands of tourists from around the world who were expected to attend, and they even made great play of including a Jewish athlete in their team, the fencing champion Helene Mayer even though she had lived for many years in America and did not personally consider herself to be Jewish at all.

 Despite the best efforts of the Nazi’s to burnish their image many athletes remained unhappy about competing in Berlin and an alternative Peoples’ Olympiad was arranged to take place at the same time as the Berlin Games in Barcelona and some 6,000 athletes had registered to attend considerably more than were going to the official Olympics.
 But the day before it was due to start there was a military uprising (the onset of the Spanish Civil War) and it had to be abandoned.

-Prior to the Games starting gypsies, and itinerants were rounded-up and incarcerated in recently constructed Internment Camps, the streets cleaned and the Olympic flag flown alongside the swastika in every major town and city.
+Prior to the Games starting gypsies, and itinerants were rounded-up and incarcerated in recently constructed Internment Camps, the streets cleaned, and the Olympic flag flown alongside the swastika in every major town and city.

 The opening ceremony took place on 1 August 1936, before a packed and enthusiastic stadium with Hitler and the Nazi hierarchy looking on.
-The usual Fuhrer Weather was absent and it was a grey, overcast and slightly chilly day.
+The usual Fuhrer Weather was absent, and it was a grey, overcast and slightly chilly day.

 For the first time the Games history the Olympic Torch had been carried by a relay of athletes all the way from Mount Olympus in Greece with the honour of carrying it into the stadium and lighting the flame falling to Siegfried Eifrig - tall, blond and blue-eyed, the very personification of Aryan man - the Nazi Olympics had begun.